eramsay20/eramsay20/README.md

 ### Welcome! 👋

 <!-- Actual text -->
-Welcome to my Github profile!
 To briefly introduce myself, I'm a full-time student currently enrolled in App Academy's full-stack immersive software engineering program!
 I have a passion for learning all about tech, finance and real estate.
 Check out a few of my public projects below to get a sample of what I can do.

 If you found value in something I'be helped create or have helpful tips on possible improvements, please feel free to message me and/or connect with me on [LinkedIn](https://www.linkedin.com/in/ericramsay/)!